 San Leandro operates a publicly owned treatment works (POTW) for wastewater treatment.

-Environmental Services manages an EPA-approved pretreatment program and implements federal, state and local regulations.
+Environmental Services manages an EPA-approved pretreatment program and implements federal, state, and local regulations.
 The program regulates the discharge of industrial waste to the sanitary sewer through inspections, monitoring, and permits.
-Uniform Wastewater Discharge Regulations, Chapter 3-14 of the San Leandro Municipal Code, are available online at http://qcode.us/codes/sanleandro.
+The City’s Uniform Wastewater Discharge Regulations, Chapter 3-14 regulates discharges to the wastewater system.

 Non-household users of the sanitary sewer in the following "classes" must obtain a permit: